-The Agency anticipates using approximately \$147.6 million of the proceeds of Series 42 Bonds to fund the purchase by the Agency of Ginnie Mae Certificates and Fannie Mae Certificates securitizing new mortgage loans for home ownership made to persons of low and moderate income in the State.
-Upon the purchase of such Ginnie Mae Certificates or Fannie Mae Certificates, the Ginnie Mae Certificates and Fannie Mae Certificates so purchased will be deposited to the Series 42 Program Account and will be Series 42 Program Securities for all purposes of the Trust Agreement as that term is used in this Official Statement.
-The Agency also intends to begin to purchase Freddie Mac Certificates.
-The Agency cannot predict at this time how many Freddie Mac Certificates it will purchase with the proceeds of the Series 42 Bonds.
+The Agency anticipates using approximately \$146.6 million of the proceeds of Series 43 Bonds to fund the purchase by the Agency of Ginnie Mae Certificates, Fannie Mae Certificates and Freddie Mac Certificates securitizing new mortgage loans for home ownership made to persons of low and moderate income in the State.
+Upon the purchase of such Certificates, the Certificates so purchased will be deposited to the Series 43 Program Account and will be Series 43 Program Securities for all purposes of the Trust Agreement as that term is used in this Official Statement.

-Fannie Mae is changing the requirements of the conventional program offered to housing finance agencies, which will be effective for applications received on or after September 5, 2019.
-To encourage production for borrowers equal to or below 80% of area median income ("AMI"), it will offer financial incentives, but for borrowers over 80% of AMI, it will require additional fees, either in the form of loan level price adjustments or an increased guarantee fee.
-Freddie Mac is anticipated to be implementing similar measures, but the details and timing of their implementation is unknown.
-Over 30% of the Agency's conventional production is made to borrowers over 80% of AMI.
-The Agency anticipates that borrowers with an income above 80% of AMI will shift from conventional loans (that are securitized into Fannie Mae or Freddie Mac mortgage-backed securities) to government loans (that are securitized into Ginnie Mae mortgage backed securities) as a result of the change in the Fannie Mae requirements.
+Fannie Mae changed the requirements of the conventional program offered to housing finance agencies effective for applications received on or after September 5, 2019.
+To encourage production for borrowers equal to or below 80% of area median income ("AMI"), it offers financial incentives.
+However, for production related to borrowers over 80% of AMI, it requires additional fees, either in the form of loan level price adjustments or an increased guarantee fee.
+Freddie Mac recently announced that it will implement similar measures for mortgage backed securities settled on or after May 1, 2020.
+Freddie Mac will also offer similar financial incentives for borrowers equal to or below 80% of AMI, but will impose additional fees for production related to borrowers over 80% of AMI.
+The Agency anticipates that borrowers with an income above 80% of AMI may shift from loans that are securitized into Fannie Mae or Freddie Mac mortgage-backed securities to loans that are securitized into Ginnie Mae mortgage backed securities as a result of these changes in the conventional loan programs.

 Ginnie Mae, Fannie Mae and Freddie Mac may from time to time change their mortgage-backed securities programs and documents governing those programs.
-Alterations or amendments to Ginnie Mae, Fannie Mae or Freddie Mac mortgage-backed securities programs in such a way as to prevent Lenders from originating new mortgage loans to be securitized into Program Securities, reduce the volume of such new mortgage loans that can be originated and securitized, and/or prevent ServiSolutions from issuing or delivering new Program Securities to be purchased with proceeds of the Series 42 Bonds as contemplated by the Plan of Finance could result in the early redemption of Series 42 Bonds before their maturity as described under "REDEMPTION OF THE SERIES 42 BONDS-Special Redemption."
+Alterations or amendments to Ginnie Mae, Fannie Mae or Freddie Mac mortgage-backed securities programs in such a way as to prevent Lenders from originating new mortgage loans to be securitized into Program Securities, reduce the volume of such new mortgage loans that can be originated and securitized, and/or prevent ServiSolutions from issuing or delivering new Program Securities to be purchased with proceeds of the Series 43 Bonds as contemplated by the Plan of Finance could result in the early redemption of Series 43 Bonds before their maturity as described under "REDEMPTION OF THE SERIES 43 BONDS-Special Redemption."
 See APPENDIX E for discussions of the current Ginnie Mae, Fannie Mae and Freddie Mac certificate programs.

-Purchase of Series 42 DPA Loans
+Purchase of Series 43 DPA Loans

-The Agency anticipates using approximately \$8.3 million of the proceeds of the Series 42 Bonds deposited to the Series 42 Program Account to purchase Series 42 DPA Loans.
-The program features associated with the Series 42 DPA Loans are being implemented in reliance upon the provisions of the Trust Agreement, which permits the Agency, in its discretion, to reduce the amounts collected under any Program Loan in order to comply with the requirements of the federal income tax laws applicable to the Series 42 Bonds.
+The Agency anticipates using approximately \$8.6 million of the proceeds of the Series 43 Bonds deposited to the Series 43 Program Account to purchase Series 43 DPA Loans.
+The program features associated with the Series 43 DPA Loans are being implemented in reliance upon the provisions of the Trust Agreement, which permits the Agency, in its discretion, to reduce the amounts collected under any Program Loan in order to comply with the requirements of the federal income tax laws applicable to the Series 43 Bonds.